Recent versions of PDF Studio come with the ability to export highlighted text from a PDF document.

 PDF Studio 2019 & older

-To export highlighted text in a PDF to a file you will first need to turn on “Copy text to note” and then highlight your document.
+In older versions of PDF Studio, to export highlighted text in a PDF to a file you will first need to turn on “Copy text to note” and then highlight your document.
 Afterwards the highlighted text can be exported to various formats.

 Note: This will only work for new annotations going forward.
 This will not export current existing annotations.